× Redoubt Syllabi Policies Guides Vita History Dept

 Paper: Ten pages, double-spaced, in the Chicago/Turabian style of citation, based heavily on primary sources, and full of original analysis.
 The preliminary assignments (i.e., the proposal, the bibliography, etc.) are not optional, and they will be graded.
 See the "New Decalogue" in Canvas™ for further guidelines.
 (Piece of cake...and a mere 25% of the course grade!)

-Participation: Students must be ready to participate in classroom discussions, especially during the latter portions of each class period when we will be bringing our readings under close scrutiny.
-Students should assume, for purposes of assessment, that they start with nothing in this category and are working their way to some cumulative grade.
+Participation: Students must be ready to participate in classroom discussions, especially during those portions of each class period when we will be bringing our readings under close scrutiny.
+Students should assume, for purposes of assessment, that they start with nothing in this category and are working their way to a cumulative grade.
 In addition, the performance on quizzes will influence this grade as well, since they indicate your commitment to doing the necessary readings.
-(15%) Extra, extra opportunity: One of the great medieval conferences, the Haskins Society, will be co-hosted at the University of Richmond by UR and Longwood, 28-30 October.
-Students who wish to attend can do so freely, and will also see a bump thereby in their participation grade.
+(15%)

 And the Rest...Be certain to read my “General Policies” page as well for further information on how your performance in the course will be assessed.